 The federal government and many U.S. states and territories have laws requiring that employers provide break time for nursing mothers.
 Recognizing the importance of breast feeding and the difficulties that mother-child separation during work hours can cause, the federal government, 30 U.S. states, the District of Columbia, and Puerto Rico have all enacted important labor laws to protect a nursing mother's rights in the workplace.

 See FindLaw's Wage and Hour Laws section for related articles.

 Federal Protections for Nursing Mothers

-The primary federal law protecting working and nursing mothers is the federal Fair Labor Standards Act (FLSA), which was updated by the Patient Protection and Affordable Care Act, often referred to as Obamacare, to require break time for nursing mothers.
+The primary federal law protecting working and nursing mothers is the federal Fair Labor Standards Act (FLSA), which was updated by the Patient Protection and Affordable Care Act (often referred to as Obamacare) and requires break time for nursing mothers.
 Under the FLSA, employers must provide:

 - Reasonable break time for an employee to express breast milk.
 This time must be provided for 1 year after the child's birth.

 - A space for employees to express breast milk.
 This area must not be a bathroom and must be private (shielded from view and free from intrusion by coworkers and the public).

 Under the FLSA, an employer must provide break time as needed by the nursing mother.
 Break time doesn't have to be compensated, but if the employee already has paid breaks, this paid time can be used to express breast milk.